giantswarm/docs/src/content/getting-started/observability/logging/disable/index.md

 ---
-linkTitle: Disable logging
+linkTitle: Disable Managed Logging for a Workload cluster
-title: Disable Logging
+title: Disable Managed Logging for a Workload cluster
-description: This article explains how to turn off all logging for an entire workload cluster.
+description: This article explains how to turn off all managed logging for an entire workload cluster.
 weight: 50
 menu:
   main: